+Standards

 Benefits

 Section 1: Definition

 Faculty member, for this policy, means both academic and administrative faculty.
+It does not include employees on letters of appointment.

-Section 2: Request
+Section 2: Application

+A WNC faculty member may request emeritus status by completing the WNC Emeriti Application Form and submitting it to the human resources office.

+Upon receipt of the application, the human resources office will verify the faculty member’s eligibility for emeritus status.

-Upon notification that a WNC faculty member of at least ten years standing will be retiring from WNC, the awarding of emeritus status will be considered, following established procedures.
+If the faculty member is eligible, the application and awarding of emeritus status will be considered following the established process.

-Any notification of retirement by a WNC faculty member eligible for emeritus status received after April 15 will be considered during the next academic year.
+Applications received after April 15th will be considered during the next academic year.

-A request for supporting documentation from the faculty member under consideration for emeritus may be made.

 Section 3: Process

-Upon notification of a retirement from WNC of a faculty member eligible for emeritus status, the human resources office will notify the college president, the chair of the academic faculty senate and the chair of the administrative faculty senate that a retirement notification has been received and a consideration for emeritus status will be automatic.
+As soon as possible after April 15th of each academic year, the human resources office will notify the college president, the President’s Executive Assistant, the chair of the Academic Faculty Senate, and the chair of the Administrative Faculty Senate of the eligible applicants.

-There shall be one emeritus committee who will consider emeritus (faculty) submitted prior to April 15 of each academic year.
-(Emeritus committee discussions will remain confidential.)
+There shall be one emeritus committee who will consider applications submitted prior to April 15th of each academic year.
 Appointment shall be as follows:

 College president: One (1) appointment

-Academic Faculty Senate: shall recommend four (4) appointments; three (3) of which will consist of the members of the academic faculty senate sabbatical committee.
+Academic Faculty Senate: shall recommend four (4) appointments; three (3) of which will consist of the members of the Academic Faculty Senate Sabbatical Committee.

-Administrative Faculty Senate: shall recommend two (2) appointments to the college president.
+Administrative Faculty Senate: shall recommend two (2) appointments.

 The college president shall make appointments from those names recommended.